rohan-hitchcock/rohan-hitchcock.github.io/notes/2023-10-19-ai-safety-seminar.md

 Some limitations of the proposed solution:
 - Only focussed on training runs done in large, specialised, known data centers.
-- Chips produced before such a framework comes into place will escape monitoring
+- Chips produced before such a framework comes into place will escape monitoring.
-- Doesn't apply to small models
+- Doesn't apply to small models.
-- Once a model is created it doesn't restrict its proliferation
+- Once a model is created it doesn't restrict its proliferation.

 ## Problem statement